John Whittingdale

 Whittingdale has been an MP since the 1992 general election, for a series of constituencies centred on the town of Maldon, Essex.
 He was Vice-Chairman of the 1922 Committee.
 He was a member of the Executive of Conservative Way Forward (2005–2010) and the Conservative Party Board (2006–2010).

 Whittingdale served as Chairman of the Culture, Media and Sport Committee from 2005 to 2015.
 He was appointed Secretary of State for Culture, Media and Sport by Prime Minister David Cameron in May 2015.
 He was one of the six Cabinet ministers to come out in favour of Brexit during the 2016 EU referendum and was afterwards a supporter of the Eurosceptic campaign Leave Means Leave.
-He was dismissed by Prime Minister Theresa May in July 2016 during a cabinet reshuffle.
+He was dismissed in July 2016 by incoming-Prime Minister Theresa May.

 Early life and career

-Whittingdale was born on 16 October 1959.
-He is the only son of John Whittingdale FRCS (1894–1974) and Margaret Esme Scott (1920–), née Napier, who had previously married firstly, in 1942 (div.
-1946), Capt.
-Ephraim Stewart Cook Spence, of the Argyll and Sutherland Highlanders, and secondly, in 1946, her cousin, Major Alexander Napier (d.
-1954), of the Indian Army.
-Via his mother Whittingdale is in distant remainder to the lordship of Napier.
-Whittingdale was educated at Sandroyd School and Winchester College, followed by University College London (UCL) where he was Chairman of UCL Conservative Society.
+John Whittingdale was born on 16 October 1959, in Sherborne, Dorset.
+He is the only son of John Whittingdale FRCS (1894–1974) and Margaret Esme Scott (1920–), née Napier.
+On his mother's side, Whittingdale is in distant remainder to the lordship of Napier.

+Whittingdale was privately educated at both Sandroyd School and Winchester College, followed by University College London (UCL) where he was chairman of UCL Conservative Society.
 He graduated with a 2:2 in Economics in 1982.

 From 1982 to 1984, Whittingdale was head of the political section of the Conservative Research Department.
 He then served as Special Adviser to three successive Secretaries of State for Trade and Industry, Norman Tebbit (1984–1985); Leon Brittan (1985–1986), and Paul Channon (1986–1987).
 He worked on international privatisation at NM Rothschild in 1987 and in January 1988, became Political Secretary to Prime Minister Margaret Thatcher.
 Upon her resignation Whittingdale was appointed Order of the British Empire and continued to serve as her Political Secretary until being elected to Parliament in 1992.